Western Kentucky Hilltoppers play in CUSA Tournament against the Kennesaw State Owls - WTOP News

 Huntsville, Alabama; Thursday, 9 p.m.
 EDT

-BOTTOM LINE: Western Kentucky and Kennesaw State square off in the CUSA Tournament.
+BOTTOM LINE: Western Kentucky plays in the CUSA Tournament against Kennesaw State.

-The Hilltoppers’ record in CUSA play is 11-9, and their record is 7-4 in non-conference games.
-Western Kentucky scores 79.0 points and has outscored opponents by 3.5 points per game.
+The Hilltoppers are 11-9 against CUSA opponents and 7-4 in non-conference play.
+Western Kentucky ranks seventh in the CUSA with 13.4 assists per game led by Terrion Murdix averaging 4.3.

-The Owls are 10-10 in CUSA play.
-Kennesaw State ranks second in the CUSA with 36.1 rebounds per game led by Frankquon Sherman averaging 8.5.
+The Owls’ record in CUSA action is 10-10.
+Kennesaw State ranks third in the CUSA with 24.2 defensive rebounds per game led by Frankquon Sherman averaging 5.1.

 Western Kentucky is shooting 41.2% from the field this season, 0.2 percentage points lower than the 41.4% Kennesaw State allows to opponents.
-Kennesaw State averages 8.0 more points per game (83.5) than Western Kentucky gives up (75.5).
+Kennesaw State averages 9.7 made 3-pointers per game this season, 1.4 more made shots on average than the 8.3 per game Western Kentucky gives up.

-The teams play each other for the third time this season.
-Kennesaw State won the last meeting 72-69 on Jan.
-29. RJ Johnson scored 19 to help lead Kennesaw State to the victory, and Grant Newell scored 15 points for Western Kentucky.
+The teams meet for the third time this season.
+Kennesaw State won 72-69 in the last matchup on Jan.
+29. RJ Johnson led Kennesaw State with 19 points, and Grant Newell led Western Kentucky with 15 points.

-TOP PERFORMERS: Teagan Moore is shooting 53.0% and averaging 18.4 points for the Hilltoppers.
+TOP PERFORMERS: Teagan Moore is scoring 18.4 points per game and averaging 5.5 rebounds for the Hilltoppers.
 Ryan Myers is averaging 2.4 made 3-pointers over the last 10 games.

-Johnson is averaging 14.2 points and 3.7 assists for the Owls.
-Sherman is averaging 12.2 points and 8.4 rebounds over the last 10 games.
+Sherman is averaging 10.1 points and 8.5 rebounds for the Owls.
+Johnson is averaging 17.6 points over the last 10 games.

 LAST 10 GAMES: Hilltoppers: 7-3, averaging 80.6 points, 32.2 rebounds, 14.6 assists, 7.5 steals and 1.2 blocks per game while shooting 43.8% from the field.
 Their opponents have averaged 75.5 points per game.